 Notarial services are provided for American citizens and for individuals of any nationality requiring notarization of documents to be used in the United States.
-The most common requests include notarizing power of attorneys (PDF 832 KB) and affidavits (PDF 9 KB).
+The most common requests include notarizing power of attorneys and affidavits.

-U.S. citizens who wish to get married in Kyrgyzstan must complete an Affidavit of Free to Marry at the Embassy; please see our webpage on Marriage in the Kyrgyz Republic for additional information.
+Affidavit of Freedom to Marry: U.S. citizens who wish to get married in Kyrgyzstan must complete an Affidavit of Freedom to Marry at the Embassy; please see our webpage on Marriage in the Kyrgyz Republic for additional information.

 If a document signed by a person located in the United States must be notarized for use in the Kyrgyz Republic, that document should first be notarized in the United States and then submitted to the office of the Secretary of State of the state in which the notarial was performed to be affixed with an apostille.
 An “apostille” is a certificate issued by a designated authority in a country where a treaty called the Hague Convention Abolishing the Requirement for Legalization of Foreign Public Documents applies.
 See a model Apostille (PDF 9 KB).
 The apostille consists of 10 elements.
 The Convention requires that all apostilles be numbered consecutively, with individual numbers applied to each apostille issued.
 Group or bulk numbers per customer rather than per document are not acceptable.